GomeBM/MERN_workout_buddy/README.md

 - Node.js
 - MongoDB Atlas

 ### Notice inside of the backend folder there is a .env file which contains the PORT variable which is the port the backend server will run on.
-Additionaly there is a MONGO_URI variable which the user will have to replace the username and password with his own mongoDB atlas user name and password before running the app
+Additionaly there is a MONGO_URI variable which the user will have to put in his own mongoDB atlas URI before running the app

 ### Installation